AllenNeuralDynamics/aind-data-schema/docs/source/general.rst

 ``aind-data-schema`` relies heavily on controlled vocabularies to validate metadata.
 Because these grow over time, we don't want adding e.g. a manufacturer to constitute a new revision of the schema.
-We therefore store many controlled vocabularies in a separate repository: [aind-data-schema-models](https://github.com/AllenNeuralDynamics/aind-data-schema-models).
+We therefore store many controlled vocabularies in a separate repository: `aind-data-schema-models <https://github.com/AllenNeuralDynamics/aind-data-schema-models>`_.

 Related metadata standards
 --------------------------